-Oh, Lisbon – the City of the Light, with gorgeous architecture, charismatic old neighborhoods, and a lively atmosphere!
+Oh, Lisbon, the City of the Light!
+Gorgeous architecture, charismatic old neighborhoods, and a lively atmosphere!
 As a trendy European destination with so much to offer, it can be overwhelming to choose what to visit and where to go in the city.

 Here are 10 must-see places in Lisbon.

 1. São Jorge Castle

 One of the most emblematic landmarks of Lisbon, the Sao Jorge Castle is an absolute must-see when visiting the city.

 Resting on the highest hill of Lisbon, the Sao Jorge castle used to protect the city from the Moors.
 What remains of it are the outer walls, 11 towers and the ruins of the Royal Palace of the Alcáçova.
 Today, it offers an excellent overview of Portugal’s history and lays out some of the best views of the city.

 The entrance fee is €7.50 and the opening hours are: